jbcoe/value_types/DRAFT.md

 an implementation detail.
 Including an additional template argument in a later revision of the standard would be a breaking change.
-With usage experience, implementers will be able to determine if a small buffer optimisation is worthwhile and what the optimal buffer size might be.
+With usage experience, implementers will be able to determine if a small buffer optimisation is worthwhile, and what the optimal buffer size might be.

 A small buffer optimisation makes little sense for `indirect` as the sensible size of the buffer would be dictated by the size of the stored object.
 This